Gastroenterology Book

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-Definition (NCI) Examination of the inside of the colon using a colonoscope, inserted into the rectum.
+Definition (NCI_NCI-GLOSS) Examination of the inside of the colon using a colonoscope, inserted into the rectum.
 A colonoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue to be checked under a microscope for signs of disease.

 Definition (NCI) Endoscopic examination of the luminal surface of the colon.